 I was born in Brooklyn in 1947, learned the rudiments of photography in the early 1970s, began to draw in 1981, and to paint in oils in 1988.
-I returned to photography in 2009.
+Painting and drawing continued to be my chosen media of expression until photography began to reassert itself in 2009.
+Photography has been my sole medium of expression since 2013.
 The focus of my painting and drawing is self-portraiture, while that of my photography is taking pictures on the streets of New York.

-The 1981/82 Guggenheim exhibition of the works of Giorgio Morandi and the 2013 documentary film on Saul Leiter In No Great Hurry were of vital importance to me, coming as they did as I was contemplating first, pivoting from a career in business to focussing on my art and second, devoting more energy to photography and less to painting and drawing.
+The 1981/82 Guggenheim exhibition of the works of Giorgio Morandi and the 2013 documentary film on Saul Leiter In No Great Hurry were vitally important to me, coming as they did as I was contemplating, first, pivoting from a career in business to focussing on my art and, second, devoting more energy to photography and less to painting and drawing.

 My wife Willa Cox is also an artist (her website is willacox.com; she retired from a career at a major cultural institution in 2018).
 Discussions with Willa about her works and my works and all the works we have seen together have been as important to me as any resource I mentioned in the preceding two paragraphs.